Faiaaz/microfinance-bot/SETUP_GUIDE.md

-# 🚀 Microfinance Bot Setup Guide
+# 🚀 Microfinance Bot Setup Guide (Updated for Bengali Bot)

-This guide will walk you through setting up your Facebook Messenger bot for microfinance services.
+This guide will walk you through setting up your Facebook Messenger bot for microfinance services with Bengali language support.

 ## 📋 Prerequisites Checklist